 - Quickly dip the ladyfingers on both sides in the coffee mixture.
 Make sure they are not too soggy nor too dry: the coffee has to infuse the whole cookie but not to make it become mushy.
 Place the coffee dipped ladyfingers on the bottom of the pan (cut the edges of the ones that don’t fit), and layer them with cream.

 - Infuse with coffee another layer of ladyfingers and repeat this operation until you reach the top of your pan.
 You should have about 1/2 of the cream and the cookies left.

-- Spread the remaining cream on top and all around your tiramisu and stick the remaining ladyfingers to it, cutting one of the edges so that their height doesn’t exceed the heigh of the tiramisu cake.
+- Spread the remaining cream on top and all around your tiramisu and stick the remaining ladyfingers around the border like you see in the photos, cutting one of the edges so that their height doesn’t exceed the heigh of the tiramisu cake.

-- Sift some raw cacao on top, refrigerate for a couple more hours and you are ready to serve!
+- Sift some raw cacao on top, refrigerate overnight and you are ready to serve your gluten free Tiramisu!

 Isn’t this recipe perfect for Easter?
 Let me know when you decide to give it a try and if you do any modifications.
 I always love to learn from you!!

 As always, you find the pinnable infographic at the bottom of the post, so that you can easily save it in your boards!!